 STRONG STAR Training Initiative Texas: The Beginning

 The STRONG STAR Training Initiative launched in 2017 through a grant from the Texas Health and Human Services through its Texas Veterans + Family Alliance Grant Program and a grant from the Bob Woodruff Foundation.
 The Texas Training Initiative's goal was to disseminate evidence-based treatments (EBTs) for PTSD to veteran-serving community providers across the state of Texas through comprehensive competency-building Learning Communities.
 Providers participated in pre-workshop learning, a two-day in-person workshop, weekly group telephone consultation, and were provided access to our Provider Portal, which contains online resources including videos, webinars, and client tracking tools.
-Over the course of the one-year project, SSTI providers implemented EBTs for PTSD with 579 veterans, service members, veteran/military family members, and civilians with PTSD.
-SSTI providers submitted de-identified client outcome data.
-PTSD symptoms (PCL-5) and depression symptoms (PHQ-9) were assessed for clients before treatment, during treatment, and post-treatment.
-Clients reported moderate levels of PTSD symptoms (M = 55.5) and moderate to severe depression symptoms (M =18.5) prior to starting treatment.
-After completing EBT for PTSD, clients reported significant changes in PTSD symptoms (M = 29.9) and depression symptoms (M =10.6).
+In this first year, the SSTI hosted nine Learning Communities around the state of Texas.